jtwellsp/jtphase1/README.md

 **Geting Started**

-- Install Node.js 20.17.0 and the respective npm
+- Install Node.js 20.17.0 and respective npm
 - Clone se-phase1 repository to your local machine
-- Checkout your respective branch
+- Checkout your branch

-- `npm install` downloads all packages used to your local machine
+**Running the Program**

-- Create `.env` file in the root directory
+The 'run' excutable file in the root directory has the following options:

-    - Add `PORT=3000` and other environment variables
+- `./run install` Installs all the necessary packages and dependencies
+- `./run test` Runs the test suite
-- `npm run dev` to start the application
+- `./run dev` Run the program using live reload
-- Send post requests to `http://localhost:3000` using something like Insomnia
+- `./run "<path to file>" Passes a file to index.ts for processing
+- `./run <url>' Allows you to test one URL at a time